We have spaces in our Youth Steering Group - Come and join us!

-195 Acres of high pasture and hill land in Garsdale, Cumbria
+200 Acres of high pasture, hill land and peat bog in Garsdale, Cumbria

-Like most areas of the world the Yorkshire Dales has seen, and continues to see, habitat and species decline.
+Like most areas of the world Cumbria and the Yorkshire Dales has seen, and continues to see, habitat and species decline.

 There is a continuous quest for a balance between farming, industry, development, tourism and conservation and the regeneration of our natural environment